-- 7.7 A fine and/or costs may be levied on the Respondent by the Investigations Committee, in addition to any sanction imposed, if the Committee believes it to be appropriate to do so.
+- 8.7 A fine and/or costs may be levied on the Respondent by the Investigations Committee, in addition to any sanction imposed, if the Committee believes it to be appropriate to do so.
 There shall be no maximum fine and additionally or instead (as the Committee decides) unlimited costs shall be recoverable.
 Due regard, in setting the level of fines, will be given to formal guidelines on sanctions, the severity of the Complaint and statutory limits (including EU Directives).
-All fines and costs imposed shall be subject to interest at a reasonable rate (normally 8% over the Bank of England's base rate).
+All fines and costs imposed shall be payable within 30 calendar days from the date of the invoice and late payments shall be subject to interest at a reasonable rate (normally 8% over the Bank of England's base rate).
 An unpaid fine or costs shall be a debt enforceable before the English courts by any remedy available for contract debt.
-A Respondent may be expelled at the discretion of the Board for non-payment of fines and/or costs imposed by the Investigations Committee. - 7.8 If the Respondent concerned does not accept in writing within 21 working days a Consent Order when offered by the Investigations Committee, the Complaint shall automatically be referred to the Disciplinary Committee. - 7.9 Where the Investigations Committee is of the opinion that there is no sufficient evidence that facts or matters have occurred or arisen which render a respondent liable to disciplinary action under bye-law 13, the Investigations Committee shall dismiss the Complaint against the Respondent.
+In accordance with Bye-law 5.4(g), a Respondent may be expelled at the discretion of the Chief Executive Officer for non-payment of fines and/or costs imposed by the Investigations Committee. - 8.8 If the Respondent concerned does not accept in writing within 21 working days a Consent Order when offered by the Investigations Committee, the Complaint shall automatically be referred to the Disciplinary Committee. - 8.9 Where the Investigations Committee is of the opinion that there is insufficient evidence that facts or matters have occurred or arisen which render a respondent liable to disciplinary action under Bye-law 13, the Investigations Committee shall dismiss the Complaint against the Respondent.
 In this event, it shall send to the last Registered Address of the Respondent, within 10 working days, the decision of the Investigations Committee.
-No further action will be taken and there will be no record made against the Respondent. - 7.10 In accordance with bye-laws 13.2 Complaints which arise from a Conviction shall be referred in the first instance to the Chair of the Investigations Committee who may direct the Complaint to the Disciplinary Committee without preliminary consideration by the Investigations Committee.
+No further action will be taken and there will be no record made against the Respondent. - 8.10 In accordance with Bye-laws 13.2 Complaints which arise from a Conviction shall be referred in the first instance to the Chair of the Investigations Committee who may direct the Complaint to the Disciplinary Committee without preliminary consideration by the Investigations Committee.

-8. The Disciplinary Committee
+9. The Disciplinary Committee